Ring of Brodgar: General information

-The first formal survey of the Ring of Brodgar and surrounding antiquities was performed in 1849 by Royal Navy Captain F.W.L.
-Thomas of HM cutter Woodlark.
-Captain Thomas was in the area drawing up Admiralty Charts in 1848–49, and he and his crew performed archaeological surveys as well resulting in the publication in 1852 of The Celtic Antiquities of Orkney.
+The first formal survey of the Ring of Brodgar and surrounding antiquities was performed in 1849 by Royal Navy Captain Frederick Thomas of HM cutter Woodlark.
+Captain Thomas was in the area drawing up Admiralty Charts from 1848–1849, and he and his crew performed archaeological surveys as well resulting in the publication in 1852 of The Celtic Antiquities of Orkney.

 Excavations of Neolithic ruins

 Ongoing excavations by Orkney College at the nearby Ness of Brodgar site located roughly midway between the Ring and the Stones of Stenness have uncovered several buildings, both ritual and domestic.
 Geophysics suggest there are likely to be more in the vicinity.
 Pottery, bones, stone tools and a polished stone mace head have also been discovered.
 Perhaps the most important find is the remains of a large stone wall which may have been 100 m long and up to 6 m wide.
 It appears to traverse the entire peninsula the site is on and may have been a symbolic barrier between the ritual landscape of the Ring and the mundane world around it.